corkiejp/Corkiejp-notes-on-awesome-bluesky/README.md

 - [Bluesky User Count](https://bsky-users.theo.io/) Official Bluesky user count!
 Compared to next item on list?
 - [Sky Zoo](https://skyzoo.blue/stats) Interesting stats on accounts.
 Discrepancies on user count due to deletions etc.
-- [Redirect Twitter Share to Bluesky](https://share.notx.blue/) by [Joselito](https://bsky.app/profile/joseli.to) Browser extension that redirects share buttons on Twitter and X.com to Bluesky.

 ## Accounts to follow that add features to BlueSky